DoclerLabs/hexWorkshop/hexInject/slides_content.md

 ---

-# Introduction to problematic
+# Introduction

-## IoC and Dependency injection
+## Dependency injection
- - IoC = Inversion of Control
+ - Dependency = Object that can be used
+ - Injection = Passing the dependency to an object that would use it
- - The hollywood principle
+ - Supports the dependency inversion principle
- > "Don't call us, we'll call you."
- - Can be also rephrased to - "Don't create your objects, we'll give them to you"

 ---

 ### Why?
- - Calling constructor yourself is ...
+ - Managing dependencies yourself is ...
    - ... tying you only to one specific implementation
    - ... forcing you to gather and pass around dependencies of given object